myreadings1/ECE307/README.md

 -- [How to implement a simple project with Quartus](https://drive.google.com/file/d/1O9OtenPpXRIdyCS_XACpUj2nbScvsJL0/view?usp=drive_link)

-2- Lecture 2: Sec 4.12 Of The Reference Textbook
+2- Lecture 2: Sec 4.12 (See The Reference Textbook).

 ### LAB Lectures